Everything you need to know to complete one of the best Yukon road trip itineraries in Canada – the Golden Circle Route.

 Day 1 – Whitehorse, Yukon

-Whitehorse, the capital of the territory, is the perfect place to start your Yukon road trip!
+Whitehorse, the capital of the territory, is the perfect place to start your Yukon road trip on day 1!

 The Erik Nielson Whitehorse International Airport is decently connected with a few major cities in Canada, including Vancouver, Calgary and Edmonton, meaning that travelling to the Yukon is getting easier if you aren’t planning on driving from your home.

 Once you land in Whitehorse you can pick up your rental car from the airport.
-We used Driving Force, which are the most popular rental company in town.
+We used Driving Force, which is the most popular rental company in town.

 Depending on what time you land, we recommend spending the night in town so that you can leave bright and early the next morning.